-When California conducted a state audit on University of California colleges, they found hidden surpluses, misappropriated funds, and excessive administrative salaries.
+For example, when California conducted a state audit on University of California colleges, they found hidden surpluses, misappropriated funds, and excessive administrative salaries.

 How to Make College More Affordable

 For example, nearly half of U.S. states already offer some type of free tuition program for two-year institutions.
-Program participants can receive an associate degree for as much money as it takes to cover books and fees, then either enter the workforce or transfer to a four-year college
+Program participants can receive an associate degree for as much money as it takes to cover books and fees, then either enter the workforce or transfer to a four-year college.

 If you're struggling to figure out how to afford college amid rising costs, check out the BestColleges guide to graduating debt-free.